Christoph Gerlinger: Education and career

-In August 2020, the annual general meeting of German Startups Group resolved to merge with SGT Capital Pte.
-Ltd., a global Alternative Investment and Private Equity Asset Manager based in Singapore and Frankfurt, the company was renamed into SGT German Private Equity, and Gerlinger remained Managing Director and became a Partner of its Private Equity business.
-Gerlinger was appointed external expert of the network 'Digitalization' and member of the digital commission by the federal board of the CDU.
+Gerlinger was appointed external expert of the network 'Digitalization' and a member of the digital commission by the federal board of the CDU.
 The Federal Ministry of Economic Affairs and Energy has appointed Christoph as an advisory board member of 'Young Digital Economy' in 2020.
 Gerlinger regularly publishes articles and gives interviews on venture capital and economical topics.
 In this capacity, he and two other members authored a position paper to support IPOs in Germany in July 2021 calling for the "disciplining of the press" to give a fair and balanced opinion, which led to fierce criticism.
 Due to the accusations of having the intention to restrict the freedom of the press, Gerlinger resigned from the advisory board of the 'Young Digital Economy'.
 In the wake of the incident, the German weekly business news magazine Wirtschaftswoche questioned Gerlinger's business practices, purporting "media critic Gerlinger must be most afraid of bad press".

-In June 2022 Gerlinger´s company acquired Utimaco for the investors advised by them, a global market leader for high-end cyber security software with more than 470 employees and a three-digit million revenue.
-This constituted the completion of transformation of the former German Startups Group into a Germany-based Private Equity asset manager under the name SGT German Private Equity.
+In July 2021, Christoph Gerlinger faced significant controversy due to a position paper he co-authored, which called for the "disciplining of the press" to ensure balanced reporting on IPOs in Germany.
+This paper, published by the advisory board of the Young Digital Economy, suggested that the state should intervene to prevent what it termed "IPO and new-economy bashing" by the media.
+The proposal was met with widespread criticism, including from the German Journalists Association and Economics Minister Peter Altmaier, who ordered the paper’s removal from the ministry’s website.
+Gerlinger, one of the authors of the report, pitched it as a story to the German newspaper, Handelsblatt.

+In response to the backlash, Gerlinger resigned from his advisory board position and issued a public apology, acknowledging the inappropriate and misleading wording in the paper.
+He attributed the error to a technical oversight during the document’s drafting process, despite the fact that he pitched the same version to Handelsblatt, suggesting it should be covered.